cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 * New Python Selector requires LVE Manager version 4.2 or later.
 * It supports cPanel and DirectAdmin servers.
 On DirectAdmin only on Apache.
 Plesk will not be supported.
 * Python Selector uses <span class="notranslate">`mod_passenger`</span> to host Python.
 For more details about <span class="notranslate">`mod_passenger`</span>, please read [documentation](https://www.phusionpassenger.com/).
-* Python Selector works with EasyApache 3 (note EOL at 1st September 2019), EasyApache 4 and LiteSpeed Web Server.
+* Python Selector works with EasyApache 3 (note EOL on September 1, 2019), EasyApache 4 and LiteSpeed Web Server.
 Or Apache on DirectAdmin.

 ### Migration to the new Python Selector